SCOR Golf 4161 Wedges – The Ultimate Game Changer

 The theory of longer is better has even infected our children.

 I saw proof of it when I took my daughter to an open clinic put on by The First Tee of Southern Nevada.
 As she went through the different stations, I sat by and watched her, and I also watched and listened to a lot of the other kids in the groups.
 I heard more about how far “I can hit the ball further than you can” than I could take.
 Even these 8-12 years olds were entirely enveloped in the distance diatribe.

 I took some time for me, almost three years, but I have finally gotten it into my head that accuracy beats out distance without question.
 That’s one of the reasons the PGA guys are so incredible at what they do.
 They’re long and accurate.
 That’s a recipe for success!

 The best response though came a few weeks ago when I was on vacation in Idaho.
 I went up to Osprey Meadows where Dustin, my former and well kind of current, swing coach has relocated.
-I was eager to play with him and show him the improvements I’ve made.
+It was a trip excited to be on, and I was eager to play with him.
+He needed to see the improvements I’ve made.